nextcloud/documentation/developer_manual/general/devenv.rst

 Get the source
 ==============

-There are two ways to obtain ownCloud sources:
+There are two ways to obtain Nextcloud sources:

 * Using the `stable version <https://doc.owncloud.org/server/9.0/admin_manual/#installation>`_
 ..
 TODO ON RELEASE: Update version number above on release